Estafet-LTD/StackinaBox/OCP/pilot-2-setup.md

 net start vmnetdhcp
 ```

-* Test the http server from outside the VM using the fixed ip address
+* Test the docker service from outside the VM using the fixed ip address (should not fail but will not return anything)

 curl http://192.168.141.132:5000